Treechcer/FORGE/readme.md

 ### Release

 I would recommend downloading the newest release of this script.
-There is now testing release, you can look for it [here](https://github.com/Treechcer/FORGE/releases/tag/test-version) where is tutorial how to download it too.
+There is now [testing release](https://github.com/Treechcer/FORGE/releases/tag/test-version), you can look for it where is tutorial how to download it too.

 ### Compile yourself